Clean Mining: how environmental goals and demands for higher productivity are driving profitability and investment decisions

 However, the growing impetus to reduce environmental impacts and make mining operations more sustainable and efficient without massively increasing costs is challenging this truck-based mode of haulage.

-THE TROUBLE WITH TRUCKS
+THE TROUBLE WITH TRUCKS AND THE FUTURE OF CLEAN MINING

 Diesel-driven trucks deliver low sustainability and high emissions, as well as consuming lots of natural resources such as rubber for tyres – not an ideal combination for an industry aiming to improve its environmental performance and mine efficiency.
 Reliance on trucks means that mines are producing aggregates with a high carbon footprint.
-While the use of hybrid vehicles may reduce CO2 emissions somewhat, depending on mine size, they are not yet a permanent solution and do not support a clean mining model or efficient mine operation.
+While the use of hybrid vehicles may reduce CO2 emissions somewhat, depending on mine size, they are not yet a permanent solution and do not support a clean and sustainable mining model or efficient mine operation.

 In addition to the cost to the planet, we need to factor in the cost to the mining company.
 Establishing a fleet of trucks is an expensive exercise.
 A single large heavy duty truck could cost several million euros.
 In addition, whole road networks need to be constructed and maintained, and a service location to maintain and repair the fleet is required.